microtrain/bootcamp/13-Angular/05-NgCMS/09-NextSteps.md

   { path: 'posts', component: PostsComponent }
 ];
 ```
+## Create full CRUD for the posts API

+At this point we have created the posts component and added it to routing.

+1. Finish implementing the PostsComponent details.
 1. Create a Post Schema - _src/app/post.ts_
 1. Create a PostService - _src/app/post.service.ts_
 1. Create and route PostView - _src/app/post-view/*_